karusya/learn-everything-sdet/docs/playwright-sdet-framework-intro.md

 - **Logging**: Pino logger
 - **CI/CD**: GitHub Actions ready

-#### What This Framework IS For:
-- QA moving from Manual to Automation
-- SDET/Senior QA needing unified API+UI runner
-- Teams wanting Allure reporting with grep/tag friendly Mocha

 #### What This Framework is NOT:
 - Load/performance testing replacement
 - Low-code/no-code solution